-- For NI components does not explain how the project educates bicyclists, pedestrians, and/or drivers about safety hazards or encourages safe behavior which can include enforcement. - B. Safety Countermeasures (13 points max): Describe how the project improvements will remedy (one or more) potential safety hazards that contribute to pedestrian and/or bicyclist injuries or fatalities.
+- For NI components: The application does not explain how the project educates bicyclists, pedestrians, and/or drivers about safety hazards or encourages safe behavior. - B. Safety Countermeasures (13 points max): Describe how the project improvements will remedy (one or more) potential safety hazards that contribute to pedestrian and/or bicyclist injuries or fatalities.
 Referencing the information you provided in Part A, demonstrate how the proposed countermeasures directly address the underlying factors that are contributing to the occurrence of pedestrian and/or bicyclist collisions.
+Combined I/NI projects should address both infrastructure and non-infrastructure elements.